rebeccadev/ms2-ffxiv-mount-guide/README.md

 These are features that lie out of the current scope, but could be added when knowledge of development increases.

+- User generated gallery - players can interact by uploading their own screenshots.

+- Blog - A blog with updates on FFXIV, enabling visitors to the websites to leave comments and interact.

 ## Technologies